stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 ## Introduction

-When ECMAScript(ES6) was released, it introduced a lot of features that JavaScript developers loved.
+The introduction of ECMAScript(ES6)  brought a lot of features that JavaScript developers loved.
 One of the most popular ES6 features is **Arrow functions**.
 Arrow functions provide an alternative concise syntax to the regular function expressions.

 In this tutorial, you will learn how to write arrow functions, how `this` works in arrow functions, and when to use or avoid arrow functions.